tshepang/blog/content/nifty-zellij.md

   > __C-p w__ (press a Ctrl+p combo, then press w)

-  Doing the same key sequence hide them from view.
+  Doing the same key sequence hides it from view.

 - You can create additional floating windows, which get stacked on top of the previous ones: